The Town of Southbridge is a grantee of the Massachusetts Community

 number of "CDBG" projects underway.
 We are required to work in target

-areas, and we have three approved target areas at this time: The Downtown
+areas, and we have four approved target areas at this time: The Downtown

 Current CDBG projects include the following: